jackmaden/philosophybreak/src/pages/articles/socratic-method-what-is-it-how-can-you-use-it/index.md

 Socrates’s approach of sometimes relentless inquiry differed to the teachers in ancient Athens at the time, known as the Sophists, who went for the more conventional ‘sage on a stage’ educational method, trying to persuade people round to their viewpoints on things through impressive presentation and rhetoric.

 This distinction in approach made Socrates somewhat of a celebrity of contrarian thought.
 While the Sophists tried to demonstrate their knowledge, Socrates did his best to demonstrate his (and everybody else’s) ignorance.
-His guiding principle was that we know nothing — and so, as W. K. C. Guthrie argues in [The Greek Philosophers](http://www.amazon.com/gp/product/0061310085/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0061310085&linkId=989dfd27b4929d53dd18e6e17715c30d), the Socratic method was for Socrates as much as a device for establishing ignorance as it was establishing knowledge.
+His guiding principle was that we know nothing — and so, as W. K. C. Guthrie argues in [The Greek Philosophers](http://www.amazon.com/gp/product/0061310085/ref=as_li_tl?ie=UTF8&tag=philosophybre-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0061310085&linkId=989dfd27b4929d53dd18e6e17715c30d), the Socratic method was for Socrates as much a device for establishing ignorance as it was establishing knowledge.

 <div class="course-promo text-center">
     <h4>Philosophy in Your Twitter Feed</h4>